Doublelift: Team SoloMid (2016)

-After CLG released a statement, Team SoloMid announced that Peng would be joining, replacing long tenured AD Carry WildTurtle.
-On his new team, Peng reached the finals of the spring split, and faced off against his old team, Counter Logic Gaming.
+After CLG released a statement, Team SoloMid announced that Doublelift would be joining, replacing long tenured AD Carry WildTurtle.
+On his new team, Doublelift reached the finals of the spring split, and faced off against his old team CLG.
 TSM fell 3–2 to CLG, and took a second-place finish, missing out on the Mid-Season Invitational.
-In summer, Team SoloMid added a new support to pair with Peng in the botlane, picking up Vincent "Biofrost" Wang.
+In summer, Team SoloMid added a new support to pair with Doublelift in the botlane, picking up Vincent "Biofrost" Wang.
 The team saw significant improvement in the summer split, improving their previous 9–9 record to a 17–1 standing at the end of the regular season, and earned a bye into playoffs.
-Peng also earned First Team All–Pro honors for his performance.
-Peng once again made it to the finals, and this time won, defeating Cloud9 3–1, to give Peng his second title.
+Doublelift also earned First Team All-Pro honors for his performance.
+Doublelift once again made it to the finals, and this time won, defeating Cloud9 3–1, to give Doublelift his second title.

-Before the start of the 2017 season, Team SoloMid announced that Peng would be taking a hiatus from professional League of Legends during the spring split, saying "it's time for a small break."
-While he would remain contracted to the team, he would be streaming full-time until his return to professional play in the summer when, according to Team SoloMid owner Andy Dinh, he would have to compete with his replacement to return to the starting roster.
-In the past, Peng has spoken out about the never-ending competitive schedule for professional League of Legends.
-After representing North America in the All-Star 2013 in Shanghai, Peng said in a Reddit AMA "I'm just tired of playing all day every day, and I want a goddamn break but it's not possible to get one."
-In a Reddit AMA in 2014, Peng said "Most people who look at pros think that we live the dream life when in reality you either practice 16 hours a day or lose and end up frustrated.
+Before the start of the 2017 season, TSM announced that Doublelift would be taking a hiatus from professional League of Legends during the spring split, saying "it's time for a small break."
+While he would remain contracted to the team, he would be streaming full-time until his return to professional play in the summer when, according to TSM owner Andy Dinh, he would have to compete with his replacement to return to the starting roster.
+In the past, Doublelift has spoken out about the never-ending competitive schedule for professional League of Legends.
+After representing North America in the All-Star 2013 in Shanghai, Doublelift said in a Reddit AMA "I'm just tired of playing all day every day, and I want a goddamn break but it's not possible to get one."
+In a Reddit AMA in 2014, Doublelift said "Most people who look at pros think that we live the dream life when in reality you either practice 16 hours a day or lose and end up frustrated.
 Sometimes you practice 16 hours a day and still end up losing."
-One month later, Team SoloMid announced that WildTurtle would be Peng's replacement for the 2017 spring split.
-In an interview, teammate Bjergsen agreed with Dinh's initial announcement that Peng would need to compete with his replacement, saying "I want WildTurtle to succeed and I wasn't just sitting around waiting for Peter because I wanted someone who was committed, and like I said I was disappointed and I felt he wasn't very committed.
+One month later, TSM announced that WildTurtle would be Doublelift's replacement for the 2017 spring split.
+In an interview, teammate Bjergsen agreed with Dinh's initial announcement that Doublelift would need to compete with his replacement, saying "I want WildTurtle to succeed and I wasn't just sitting around waiting for Peter because I wanted someone who was committed, and like I said I was disappointed and I felt he wasn't very committed.
 I didn't feel like he should just have the luxury of going out and making a lot of money [streaming] and returning to the team...
 No matter how good of a friend they are to me, if someone decides he's just going to take six months off and he thinks he's can just reenter the team, that's just not okay with me because I think everyone has to earn their spot."